dentech-floss/telemetry/README.md

             ServiceVersion:        revision.ServiceVersion,
             DeploymentEnvironment: metadata.ProjectID,
             OtlpExporterEnabled:   metadata.OnGCP,
             // OtlpCollectorHttpEndpoint: ...,      // defaults to "opentelemetry-collector:80" if not set
             // OtlpCollectorTimeoutSecs: ...,       // default to 30 if not set
             // StdoutExporterEnabled: ...,          // if OtlpExporterEnabled is false, then you can enable this for stdout exporting
+            // Propagator: telemetry.B3_PROPAGATOR, // defaults to W3C trace context/baggage if not set, set it to switch propagator
         },
     )
     defer shutdownTracing()